fasjr/shufflebench-edge/README.md

 ## Replicação da Avaliação Experimental

-The best way to replicate the experimental evaluation of our study is to follow the github repository and the specific branch created for our experiments:.
-There we provide a guide on how to install, deploy, and run experiments with ShuffleBench and failure injection using Chaos Mesh.

-## Replicação da Avaliação Experimental

 A melhor forma de replicar a avaliação experimental do nosso estudo é seguir o repositório do GitHub e na branch master, criada para nossos experimentos do  [ShuffleBench Fault tolerant implementation folder](ShuffleBench) para edge computing.
 Lá, fornecemos um guia sobre como instalar, implantar e executar experimentos com o ShuffleBench para edge computing.